Animals in Costa Rica, Nicoya Peninsula

 The Tree-toed Sloth spends its days clinging in the tree tops where it feeds on leaves.
 Each sloth feeds on a different mix of tree leaves: from their mother they inherit their family's own set of bacterias in their stomach who help them to digest their mix of leaves, which another sloth family can not digest.

-One time per week a sloth will come down from his tree to defecate which refertilizes the tree on which the sloth feeds.
+One time per week a sloth climbs down from his tree to defecate, which refertilizes the tree on which the sloth feeds.

 Tapirs are very important seed dispersers.
 In Costa Rica there are several native plants, whose seeds will only germinate after having passed the tapirs digestive tract.